|544> Autobiopsychogeographical landmarks of holographic earthquakes (California/Baja, 1989)|

 This dream found its way into Poste Restante as "The Inertial Weight of Our Internal Lake" (embellished to turn this 1 paragraph into a 2-pg "story").

 Weird thing about that last entry posted Oct 29, 1989 is that we make no mention of the earthquake on Oct 17, 1989... the quake most ppl remember as the "World Series earthquake".
+[UPDATE: we found some journal pages from 1990 where we recount this event in detail].
 What most folks dont know is that the epicenter was sum 80 miles south of Candlestick park, 9 miles from Santa Cruz, where we lived @ the time.
 We were in a physics lab making holograms when the earthquake struck.
 To make holograms, u need to mount the equipment on a shock-resistant bread-board thing-a-ma-jig to eliminate any vibrations.
 We were adjusting the lasers + whatnot, when the stabilized platform started shaking.
 At first we figured sumpin was wrong w/ the platform or sum1 had bump'd it... til we looked around + the whole room was a'shaking.
 We were working w/ a Chinese post-doc that barely spoke english + had never been in an earthquake so was sorta freakin' out.
 Growing up in California we knew the drill... we grabbed her + ducked under a sturdy table but as we huddled under w/ this hysterical Chinese girl clutching our arm, we looked up at the ceiling + cd see bits of concrete chipping off so we was like fuck this, we need to get outta here.
 So we bolted outside into an open area + even then, a minute later, the ground was still moving, rolling in waves (in the 1st instants, it sloshed more back + forth like jell-o).
 We distinctly remember looking down @ our feet + the concrete was undulating, like surfing, forming cracks before our eyes.
 The UCSC campus is on solid bedrock so it dint seem like too big of a deal, all the buildings were still standing (although afterwards the physics bldg was condemned).
 And on the 2nd floor of the physics bldg there was a lab w/ a bunch of chemicals that all went crashing to the floor so all these weird vapors were wafting out of the windows + students coming from those floors coughing.
 Since we couldn't go back into the bldg, we went back to our camper + our neighbor was freaking out cuz he had a friend that worked in a coffeeshop downtown that evidently had collapsed.
 So we drove down in his Kharman Ghia + only then did we realize how serious it was...
 1/3 of the buildings downtown had collapsed, reduced to rubble, including the Santa Cruz Roasting company where our friend's friend was working.
 We started digging through the rubble, removing bricks, searching for signs of life, until the firemen told us to stop because the ruins were unstable + there cd be aftershocks.
 By now our neighbor-friend had met up w/ other friends of this girl trapped in the coffeeshop + they were all frustrated + angry that nobody was searching.
 The firemen were just standing around, keeping us from looking, even tho we were willing to take the risk.
 In the wikipedia entry about the earthquake it says:

 Yah, we was 1 of them civilians that was a "hindrance to operations"... we wasn't frantic tho, we dint personally know the trapped/dead girl, but was just trying to be of help to our friend.
 And when it came to being arrested, we politely declined (in the 3-4 situations in our life where cops have given us a choice of being arrested or stepping aside, we have always curbed ourself... never saw the point of getting arrested just to make a pt.)
 Our friend got arrested tho.
 The other weird thing we remember is how many people decided to get shit-faced drunk to cope w/ the situation, it was surreal.
 After that, we didn't have a "downtown" Santa Cruz.
 They temporarily housed stores + restraunts in nearby makeshift tents for the last yr or 2 we lived there.
 Quite a few aftershocks followed...
 1 in particular we member was right in the middle of a gamelan performance we were giving in a concert hall on campus (that later we were told was over 4.0)... we looked around at eachother, shrugged + kept playing w/o missing a beat.
 Those that dint flee out the exits gave us a standing ovation.